Yan Gomes Player Props: Cubs vs. Mets

-On Tuesday, Yan Gomes (.263 batting average in his past 10 games, with four doubles, a home run, a walk and eight RBI) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:10 PM ET.
+The Chicago Cubs, including Yan Gomes (hitting .263 in his past 10 games, with four doubles, a home run, a walk and six RBI), take on starter David Peterson and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Mets.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last game against the Mets.

 Yan Gomes Game Info & Props vs. the Mets